corbado/example-passkeys-sveltekit/docs/Building a SvelteKit Demo Page with Web Component and Passkey Login using Corbado.com.md

 Let's digest this one by one.
 This `GET` route will be automatically called by the Corbado API once a user clicks on register or login.
 We then need to verify that information with the Corbado API, and can then authenticate our user locally.

-In the `corbado` constant, we save all the information that is relevant to verification, such as `sessionToken`, and `clientinfo` such as the `userAgent` and the `remoteAddress`.
+In the `Corbado` constant, we save all the information that is relevant to verification, such as `sessionToken`, and `clientinfo` such as the `userAgent` and the `remoteAddress`.
 SvelteKit provides useful helpers we can pass to the route to get all this information.

 Once we have that information, we want to call the Corbado API's `sessionVerify` endpoint.
 We use our project ID and our secret that we saved in our `.env` before to authenticate with Basic authentication, and in the body, we pass the sessionToken, and the `clientinfo` we have gathered.

 If our response fails, we will let our endpoint throw an error.
 If we successfully verified, we can now set a cookie using a new `jwt` token, and redirect our client back to the root.
 Note that in production, you would probably use the user information returned to you by the response of the `sessionVerify` call to create a user in your database, but for our purpose, we'll just create a cookie locally.

-## Using cookies to manage authentication state
+### 5.4 Using cookies to manage authentication state

 Now that we can press sign up on our web component and get a cookie back, we need to load that cookie into our client and use it to show sign in status.
 To do this, we can use SvelteKit's `load` functions.
 In our `routes` folder root, we can create a `+page.server.ts` next to the existing `+page.server.ts`: